AbdelrahmanTheAnalyst/Data-Professional-Survey-Breakdown-Project/README.md

 ## 🎯 Project Objective

-To analyze key characteristics and insights from data professionals' responses and visualize them in an interactive dashboard to:
+To analyze key characteristics and insights from data professionals responses and visualize them in an interactive dashboard to:

 - Understand salary trends by job title
 - Identify popular programming languages